stone-jj/ora-monitor-release/README.md

 ### Quick start

 #### Installing on Windows
-We use The jpackage tool to produce a Java application image that includes all the necessary dependencies.
+We use the jpackage tool to produce a Java application image that includes all the necessary dependencies.
 It will be able to produce a native package in a platform-specific format, such as an exe on Windows or a dmg on macOS.
 So you can double click the oramonitor.exe to run the app.

 #### Installing on Linux